 Now that the heat and humidity have finally ended, I have some outdoor projects that I’ll finally be able to start.

 I’m making shutters for our home this fall and I can’t wait to see how much of a difference they’ll make.

+One of my boys’ favorite things for me to cook this time of year is Chicken Stew.
 It’s even better the next day, but it doesn’t last very long in our house.